EmiLoKiJu/PropiedadesYa/README.md

 In order to run this project you need:
 - Ruby 3 or above
 - Ruby on rails 7 or above
+- Image Magick (If you don't want to use this, comment line 6 of the file at config/environments/development.rb and will make use of vips by default)

 ### Setup